 Asking around among family, friends, and other people can't hurt.
 You can never tell who might know of something opening up that you can slide into easily without having to pay heavy fees.
 If you're working, see if your company has a bulletin board where coworkers might post sublets or leases you might be able to take over.
 College alumni clubs and websites are another great place to find these kinds of leads.

 Searching the rental listings websites that exist for most larger areas can be a convenient way to locate properties.
 The problem is that lots of other people use these resources too, so in most high-demand areas the listed properties will be gone before you find out about them.
 But these resources are a great way to find brokers in the areas you're interested in and get a sense of what's available.
+Brokers are like real estate agents for rental properties.
+They can help you find a property that fits your qualifications.

 Using a broker can help you find a good place, especially if you're not familiar with the area.
 Brokers can provide great access to properties, and many even take you around from place to place.
 Just remember that they can be aggressive—and costly—salespeople.
 In some cities, landlords pay brokers' commissions, but elsewhere the cost is on the renters' shoulders.